Shafqat Amanat Ali: 2018–2019: Notable performances and work with United Nations Pakistan

-2020–present
+2020–present: Notable singles and fifth album

 In 2020, Ali released a number of singles under the newly established UK-based South Asian record label Sufiscore, which was founded during the COVID-19 pandemic.
 Notable among these singles were "Lassi" and "Main Kya Janu," the latter being a musical tribute to Indian singer K.L.
 Saigal.
 Also in 2020, under the Sufiscore label, Ali collaborated with classical vocalist Shafqat Ali Khan for a song titled "Shafqat with Shafqat," with the musical score being produced by the Budapest Symphony Orchestra.
 The same year, in response to the COVID-19 lockdown in Pakistan, Ali released a prayer song titled "Hey Daata," which was an adaptation of a song originally composed and sung by his father Ustad Amanat Ali Khan during a period of drought in the subcontinent in the 1960s.

 In 2021, on the occasion of Pakistan's Defence Day, Ali collaborated with singers Abida Parveen and Sajjad Ali for a patriotic song titled "Mader-e-Meherban" which was released by ISPR, the media wing of the Pakistan Armed Forces.

-On September 30, 2022, Ali released his fifth album titled A Tribute to Legends: Ghulam Ali under the Sufiscore label.
+On 30 September 2022, Ali released his fifth album titled A Tribute to Legends: Ghulam Ali under the Sufiscore label.
 The album included seven songs — covers of originals sung by Ghulam Ali and Noor Jehan — including "Bhul Jaan Sab Gham Duniya De" and "Jo Na Mil Sake Wohi Bewafa."
 Ali stated that his goal with this album was to revive classic melodies and pay tribute to the forgotten composers and music producers of Pakistan who "never really got the attention and kind of fame they deserved."

 In December 2022, Ali sang the theme song for the launch of Green Entertainment — a new television channel in Pakistan — along with Abida Parveen, Atif Aslam, Rahat Fateh Ali Khan and others.